isomerpages/sciencecentre-emag/_stories/Culture/Exploring Geometry with Peranakan Tiles.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/3.png">
 </div>
 <p>Other Peranakan tile designs, such as the geometric lattice and basket
-weave, show knot theory at work.
-In mathematics, <a href="https://quantamagazine.org/why-mathematicians-study-knots-20221031/" rel="noopener noreferrer nofollow" target="_blank"><u>knot theory</u></a> refers to the study of mathematical knots.
-These knots are different from, for example, tying shoelaces, in that their ends must be joined so they cannot be undone.
+weave motifs mentioned by Mallick, show knot theory at work.
+In mathematics,
+<a href="https://quantamagazine.org/why-mathematicians-study-knots-20221031/" rel="noopener noreferrer nofollow" target="_blank"><u>knot theory</u>
+</a>refers to the study of mathematical knots.
+These knots are different from,
+for example, tying shoelaces, in that their ends must be joined so they cannot be undone.
 The interlacing circles and intricate lattices of some tiles, perhaps inspired by Chinese knotting or the eternal knot, resemble some mathematical knots.
 <br>
 </p>
 <div class="isomer-image-wrapper">